MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/workflows.md

 ## Configure incident workflows

 You can use the following procedure to create and configure a workflow rule that will change the support tier to **Tier 2** whenever the **Urgency** property of an incident that is related to printing problems is changed to **High**.
 This procedure assumes that you already created an incident template to change the support tier to **Tier 2**, and it assumes that you already created the priority calculation table.
-For more information, see [How to Set Incident Priority](./incident-mgt.md).
-To create a new printer-related incident template, see [How to Create Incident Templates](./incident-mgt.md).
+For more information, see [Set Incident Priority](./incident-mgt.md).
+To create a new printer-related incident template, see [Create Incident Templates](./incident-mgt.md).

 To configure an incident workflow, follow these steps: